 Dadaism or Dada art is anarchical.

-It deviates from the style of preceding arts.
+As stated above, it deviates from the style of preceding arts.
 In fact, it was termed as an “anti-art” by Marcel Duchamp, a famous French-American painter.

 Despite the fact that Dadaism is an art, yet it opposes art itself by questioning it.
 So, when glanced at, Dada art may appear meaningless or even absurd.
 And that is where its potency lies, absurdity.